-Here is a list of White Papers written by Mindfire Solutions.
+Here is a list of White Papers written by the software application developers and QA test engineers at Mindfire Solutions.
 Most include our original writing whereas some are to be read in accompaniment with deeper material..

 With the ever increasing fragmentation in the Android device market, the developers and the QA personnel must take up to the challenge of ensuring that their apps provide an optimal and coherent user experience across a wide variety of handsets and tablets.
 This document explains the fragmentation in the Android ecosystem w.r.t. the variety of OS flavours, handsets, screen sizes, screen densities and carriers.
 It then offers a solution to help the developers/QA pick the best set of handsets for testing their app, based on one or more of these factors.
 We at Mindfire Solutions, have successfully applied these techniques to help our clients select the best pick of handsets to test their app.
 Read More...